Fermi-liquid view of viscosity in cold and dense nucleon matter: Transport in Fermi-liquid

 which is manifestly non-negative.

 Finally, we note that the quasiparticle picture differs subtly from the particle picture.
 Since both $m^*$ and $\mu^*$ depend on $\mu$, an intermediate equilibrium state is established, as illustrated in Fig.~\ref{fig:sketch}.
 To maintain consistency with hydrodynamics, the Landau matching conditions still retain the same form as in the particle picture~\cite{Dusling:2013sea}.
+Some related discussions can also be found in Refs.~\cite{Chakraborty:2010fr,Albright:2015fpa}.